pyro-ppl/numpyro/README.md

 # NumPyro ![unstable](https://img.shields.io/badge/status-unstable-red.svg)

 [Pyro](https://github.com/pyro-ppl/pyro) on Numpy.
-This is an experimenatal library that is actively being developed.
 This uses [JAX](https://github.com/google/jax) for autograd and JIT support.
+This is an early stage experimental library that is under active development, and there are likely to be  many changes to the API and internal classes, as the design evolves.

  ## Design Goals